Introduction

 The last (and arguably, most important) step is measuring how your process map has made a difference in everyday workflows.
 You can track and measure the difference in results before and after its implementation.

-Whether you’re using a robust analytics tool at different trigger points or using surveys and chatbots to collect feedback, you want to make sure you’re consistently documenting results at set intervals.
+Whether using a robust analytics tool at different trigger points or using surveys and chatbots to collect feedback, you want to ensure you’re consistently documenting results at set intervals.

-This is the only way you’ll be able to show leaders ROI and get their buy-in for new process improvements
+This is the only way you’ll be able to show leaders ROI and get their buy-in for your continuous process improvement model.

-The KPIs that you use to define success can be qualitative or quantitative depending on the type of process you’re executing.
+The KPIs you use to define success can be qualitative or quantitative, depending on the process you’re executing.
 Some examples of these metrics are:

 - Task completion times.